-The activity of the Audiovisual Council (AC) in the presidential elections and the constitutional referendum of 2024 has registered progress, compared to the local elections of 2023, according to a monitoring report prepared and presented, on November 28, this year, by the Association of Electronic Press (APEL).
+The activity of the Audiovisual Council (AC) during the 2024 presidential elections and constitutional referendum showed notable improvements compared to the 2023 local elections, according to a monitoring report presented on November 28 by the Association of Electronic Press (APEL).

 At the same time, as in the 2023 local elections, the activity of the AC was affected, in the 2024 elections, by the need to examine a large number of non-participation notifications and editorial policy statements, many of which were of questionable quality, as well as their approval in several public meetings.
 Despite all the facilitation organized by the AC, some of the media services providers did not understand either the rigors of the electoral legislation or how to complete the Declaration.
 This is the reason why the CA, in three meetings, had to examine requests for approval of notifications and statements, and in six others – for their modification.